remlamb/formativeSFML/README.md

 # formative SFML Painting SAE

+### --- This project is only in the 00-FormativeCanvas Folder ----

 The code can create two type of painting using SFML Library :

 Create on type based on Vera Molnar's Java de 36 carrés with On Click event, an other type based on Vera Molnar's PlotterDrawing with the keyboard Pressed event.